Drew Brees is staring down his last best shot

 Two seasons ago, Brees and Eli Manning set a league record by combining to throw for 13 touchdowns in a wild 52-49 Saints victory in the Superdome.
 For Eli Manning, who was benched Sunday in Oakland, it might feel like that shootout unfolded 10 years ago.
 Without warning, things can change dramatically in the NFL.
 Brees is smart enough to know that.
 He's also smart enough to survey the NFC side of the draw in the coming playoffs and see opposing quarterbacks who could be at a major disadvantage.

-Carson Wentz of Philadelphia, Case Keenum of Minnesota and Jared Goff of the Los Angeles Rams have never started a playoff game while Brees has started 11.
+Carson Wentz of Philadelphia, Case Keenum of Minnesota and Jared Goff of the Los Angeles Rams have never started a playoff game, while Brees has started 11.
 If presented with those facts, Brees would likely react the way he did when reminded Sunday that he had moved into the No. 2 spot on the all-time completions list.

 "You play long enough," Brees said, "then I guess those things happen.
 It just makes me think of all the guys that have caught the balls and all of those guys blocking."